 There are different processes for ending a general partnership or a limited partnership.

-Ending a general partnership
+How to end a general partnership

 Depending on your agreement, usually any partner can end the partnership and effectively bring the business to a close.